 This hunting lease guide was developed to provide an overview of our lease process, programs and procedures.
-It will address most of the various questions you may have as a new Weyerhaeuser leaseholder, and will provide you with important information on who to contact if you have additional concerns.
-Also, we have included helpful articles on safety and food plot planning to assist you with the management of your leased property.
+It will address most of the questions you may have as a new Weyerhaeuser leaseholder, and will provide you with important information on who to contact if you have additional concerns.

 Please take a moment to familiarize yourself with our lease program by reading all the material contained in this guide and sharing it with your club members.
-It is our hope that you and your members will find this guide useful and store it in a safe place to refer to throughout your leasing experience with Weyerhaeuser.
+It is our hope that you and your members will find this guide useful as you have questions about your Weyerhaeuser lease.